brentmartin/where-to-code/README.md

 How it works
 -----------
-Users can sign up, and search through an index of places in Austin where they can code.
-For each place there will be a map for directions, hours, and a basic description.
+Coders can search through an index of places in Austin where they can code.
+Each place has a map for directions, hours, and a description.
 They can also see what other coders have to say about each particular location.

+At this point, coders can signup to get involved as well.

-For each place, a user can give it an **upvote** or a **downvote** and/or leave an **opinion** about it.
-At anytime they can change their vote, and opinion, but each user only has one opinion and vote per place, so after it is initially made, they can only update it.
+Per place, a coder can give an **upvote** or a **downvote** and/or leave an **opinion** about it, either of which they can be changed at anytime.
+Each coder only has one opinion and vote per place, so after it is initially made, it can only be updated.

-Opinions are restricted to 160 characters like a tweet.
-They are designed to be brief and to-the-point rather than reviews.
-This allows for other users to read through them quickly when trying to gather info.
+Opinions are restricted to 160 characters - like a tweet.
+They are meant to be **brief opinions** rather than **full reviews**, allowing for other coders to scan through them quickly to gather info.

-This is designed to allow general opinions on places for developers to code change quickly (as management/strategies for small businesses can change quickly) - and not to let potential old review "baggage" hold the business down (or sometimes up - making businesses have to keep **earning** the business).
+This is designed to allow general opinions on places to change quickly (as management/strategies for small businesses often changes quickly) - and not for old review "baggage" to _hold the business down_ (and in some cases, _hold it up_ - making it necessary to keep **earning** the business).

 Project Status
 -------------